GTO (Sinitta song)

-"GTO" is a song by American-born singer Sinitta.
-It was released in 1987 as the fifth single from her self-titled debut album.
+"GTO" is a song by American-British singer Sinitta.
+Produced by Stock Aitken Waterman, it was released in 1987 as the fifth single from her self-titled debut album.
 The song is about a girl whose boyfriend cares more about his car, in the music video a Ferrari 250 GTO, than her.
+The song was a top-20 hit in the UK, peaking at number 15, and reached the top ten in several European countries.

+Background and writing

-The singer expressed her extreme dissatisfaction with the subject matter of the song when first presented with the idea by record label boss, Simon Cowell.
+According to James Masterton, "GTO" is one of "sparky pop records with tabloid-friendly subjects", its subject being a man's love for his car GTO, while the singer, with whom he is in love, is "bemoaning her chances of ever replacing it in his affections".
+Sinitta expressed her extreme dissatisfaction with the subject matter of the song when first presented with the idea by record label boss, Simon Cowell.
 Fearing that the title would mean nothing to her core audience of gay men and younger record buyers, Sinitta unsuccessfully begged producers Stock Aitken Waterman to retitle the track before recording.

-Sinitta expressed greater satisfaction with the song's video, which had a substantially bigger budget than her prior efforts, boasting that the clip's solo ballet sequence was one of her most enjoyable pop star memories.
+By contrast, she expressed greater satisfaction with the song's video, which had a substantially bigger budget than her prior efforts, boasting that the clip's solo ballet sequence was one of her most enjoyable pop star memories.
 Her opinion of the song greatly improved due to its positive reception by fans.

-The song was a top-20 hit in the UK, peaking at number 15.
+Critical reception

+Initial response

+Jerry Smith of British magazine Music Week awarded "GTO" the "mindless dance single of the week", but predicted its success on the dance chart.
+When reviewing the Sinitta! album, Richard Lowe of Smash Hits called "GTO", along with "Toy Boy", "splendidly trashy classics".